finbourne/configuration-sdk-java/sdk/docs/ConfigurationSetsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ConfigurationSetsApi apiInstance = apiFactory.build(ConfigurationSetsApi.class);

         ConfigurationSetsApi apiInstance = ApiFactoryBuilder.build(fileName).build(ConfigurationSetsApi.class);
         String action = "action_example"; // String | action=regenerate = Even if an existing parameter exists, forcibly regenerate a new one (deleting the old)  action=ensure = If no parameter exists, create one.
 If one does already exist, verify that it is still valid (call a service?), and if so, return it.
 If it is not still valid, then regenerate a new one.  action=default = If a parameter exists, return it.
 If not then create one.
 If this parameter is not provided, this is the default behaviour. try {
+            // uncomment the below to set overrides at the request level
+            // PersonalAccessToken result = apiInstance.generateAccessToken(action).execute(opts);

             PersonalAccessToken result = apiInstance.generateAccessToken(action).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {